-These eye makeup tips will be sure to add some extra sparkle to your look.
+Add some extra sparkle to your eyes with these fun makeup tips.
 Choosing eye makeup based on your eye color is a great way to highlight your unique features.

 8 Signs You Might Need an Eye Exam

-Many common vision conditions are correctable with the help of an eye care professional and a prescription for corrective lenses.
+Many common vision problems are correctable with the help of an eye care professional and a prescription for corrective lenses.

 With age comes a larger risk of eye disease.
 Find out about the eras of your eyes to keep your eyes sharp no matter what your age.

 Learn six easy things you can do to help minimize the impact of Computer Vision Syndrome.